gopisaba/appveyorapi/README.md

 ### Chef
 - Chef 11+

+## Recipes
+### Default
+Installs the required gems. `include_recipe` the default, to ensure the required gems are installed on the chef-client

 ## Resources and Providers
 ### `appveyorapi_deploy`
 The `appveyorapi_deploy` LWRP can be used to start the deployment for the specified environment in Appveyor CI using its API.